vfiszbin/LiSoViMa/README.md

 - Train the model using your specified configuration
 - Save the final and best checkpoints locally

-You should be able to reproduce the submission by running each script independently.
+You should be able to reproduce the submission by running each script independently and all the required modules will be installed using 'pip' that should be installed beforehand.

 ### `train_sft.sh`